buddhist-uni/buddhist-uni.github.io/about.md

 and our website [🟢 is up right now!](https://stats.uptimerobot.com/4q0qQUzqKk)

 Like most services, we use cookies to improve your experience.
 To opt-out, [click here](/settings)

+Footnotes:

+[^ebts]: "Early Buddhism" is the *pre-*sectarian form of Buddhism being discovered and championed by such contemporary scholar/practitioners as [Venerable Analayo](/authors/analayo).
+For the difference between Early Buddhism and Theravāda Buddhism, see [Bhante Sujato's checklist](/content/essays/early-buddhism-from-theravada_sujato).
+For more information about OBU's curatorial philosophy, please read [our collection policy document](/COLLECTION_POLICY/).